Skip to main content

 Avoiding the Door Zone

 Cyclists are encouraged to stay clear of the “door zone,” which is the area where parked car doors can suddenly swing open.
-Staying a safe distance from parked vehicles helps prevent accidents.
+Staying at a safe distance from parked vehicles helps prevent accidents.

 Yielding to Pedestrians